whamcloud/Online-Help/docs/Install_Guide/guide.md

 these targets and the network.

-The Lustre file system on the storage servers is configured from the Intel® Manager for Lustre\* software GUI, or the supported command line interface.
+The Lustre file system on the storage servers is configured from the Manager for Lustre\* software GUI, or the supported command line interface.

 Storage servers are typically deployed in a high availability (HA)